runemadsen/rune.js/index.md

 title: "Rune.js Documentation"
 ---

+<div id="logo"></div>

 # Rune.js

-A JavaScript library for programming graphic design systems with SVG.
-It features a beautiful drawing API, an unobtrusive scene graph, and a range of other features aimed specifically at graphic designers.
-These include native support for color conversion, grid systems, typography, as well as an expanding set of computational geometry helpers.
+Rune.js is a JavaScript library for programming graphic design systems with SVG.
+It features a chainable drawing API, an unobtrusive scene graph, and a range of features aimed specifically at graphic designers: native support for color conversion, grid systems, typography, pixel iteration, as well as an expanding set of computational geometry helpers.
 Oh, and it uses [virtual-dom](https://github.com/Matt-Esch/virtual-dom) under the hood.

 ## Getting started